-ThunderBucks Plus are discretionary dollars that may be added to a student's ID card, if the students has a formal meal plan.
+ThunderBucks Plus are discretionary dollars that may be added to a student's ID card, if the students have elected a meal plan.
 Students without a formal meal plan cannot add ThunderBucks Plus to their ID card.
 ThunderBucks Plus may be used in Anderson Commons, Sam's, and The Stupe, in lower Beamer Center.
 ThunderBucks Plus do not expire until a student leaves Wheaton.
-Students, and their parents, may add ThunderBucks Plus to their student ID cards at any of the cafes or the Bookstore website.
+Students, and their parents, may add ThunderBucks Plus to their student ID cards here.

 * 210/160 block plan unused meals roll over into the spring semester only if another 210/160 block plan is purchased.